shavak-kansal/nsh/README.md

 This function just returns the position of the arg (string) in StringVector l (can be thought of as a array of strings) if it exists else it returns -1.

+### betterArgsFinder
+> int betterArgsFinder(StringVector* l, char *arg, int start)

+Similar to ArgsFinder but takes in a starting index and returns the count of the occurence of arg string in the list of l

 ### CommandHandler
 >void CommandHandler(StringVector *l);

 Handles bulk of the work, after recieveing the command, after getting tokenized the command is sent to CommandHandler, which handles most of the commands except the "exit" command.

+### ImprovedCommandHandler
+> int ImprovedCommandHandler(StringVector *l)

+Similar to the old CommandHandler, however it doesnt use a recursive call for repeat and doesn't handle external commands.
+It is used for the piping extension.

+### pipingHandler
+> void pipingHandler(StringVector* list, int size)

+pipingHandler handles the piping if involved in the command.

+### boring
+> int boring(StringVector *l)

+boring function just detects if given command is a in built command.

+### ReplayFunction
+> void ReplayFunction(StringVector* command, int interval, int period)

+ReplayFunction handles the replay function
 ### lsHandler
 >void lsHandler(StringVector *l);